jdbernard/js-logging/README.md

 to a text-based destination, which is not always the case for us.

 In this library, all logs are internally stored as structured data, defined by the *LogMessage* interface.
-Notably, the *message* field can be either a string or an object, allowing for the addition of arbitrary fields to be added to the log event.
+Notably, the *msg* field can be either a string or an object, allowing for the addition of arbitrary fields to be added to the log event.